cortesi/ruskel/README.md

 ## Command

-Here is the output of ruskel rendering the skeleton for its own library:
+Here is an example of of ruskel rendering the skeleton for its own library.

 ```bash
 ruskel libruskel